danspielman/Laplacians.jl/README.md

 To get the current version of the master branch, run `pkg> add Laplacians#master`

+# Version 1.1.0

 Changes:

+* Updating to use Julia's new Registrator.
 * Added `harmonic_interp` to interpolate harmonic functions on graphs.
 This is the fundamental routine used in Label Propagation / Semi-Supervised Learning on Graphs.
 * Added a function `read_graph` to replace `readIJ` and `readIJV`.
 It is a little more robust.
 * Cleaned up `maxflow` so that it now returns a flow and cut as a matrix and set.